kups23/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 9-firstdirdeletion script deletes directory my_first_directory in /tmp
 - 10-back script that change directory to previous
 - 11-lists script prints out contents of current, parent and /boot directory
+- 12-file_type script that shows what type of file is iamafile in tmp directory